quantify-os/quantify-scheduler/docs/user_guide.rst

 -----------

 Different compilation steps are required to go from a high-level description of a schedule to something that can be executed on hardware.
-The scheduler supports two main compilation steps, the first from the gate to the pulse level, and a second from the pulse-level to a hardware backend.
+The scheduler supports two main compilation steps, the first from the gate to the pulse level, and a second from the pulse-level to a hardware back end.
 This is schematically shown in :numref:`compilation_overview`.